nicpappler/zephyr/doc/safety/safety_requirements/getting_started/getting_started_with_requirements.rst

 Installation
 ************

 StrictDoc requires Python 3.7 or newer.
-To install:
+To install (you might need to use pip3 instead of pip):

 .. code-block:: bash